Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-Draughts increase the likelihood of less temperature in households.
-A damp house will cost more to heat, resulting in wasted money and energy.
+Draughts increase the likelihood of less temperature in homes.
+A humid home costs more to heat, meaning wasting energy and increased bills.

-You don’t need to cover up holes or gaps that are part of the building.
-For instance, small gaps around doors and windows could be required to allow movement of the building as the household is heated and cools in order to let them be closed and opened instead of instead of being stuck.
-We will test all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes in the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the building as the home gets warmer and cooler, so that they are able to be closed and opened rather instead of being stuck.
+We will test every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections